Philips steps up commitment to ensuring healthy lives for all during United Nations General Assembly Week

-Amsterdam, the Netherlands and New York, U.S.A – Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, is reinforcing its commitment to the United Nations Sustainable Development Goals by launching a series of global programs that enable and strengthen access to healthcare around the world.
+Amsterdam, the Netherlands and New York, U.S.A. – Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, is reinforcing its commitment to the United Nations Sustainable Development Goals by launching a series of global programs that enable and strengthen access to healthcare around the world.
 To deliver on its promise, Philips is teaming up with governments and NGOs, clinical customers, consumers and others to fulfil its company vision to improve 3 billion lives each year by 2025.
-In addition, Philips has extended its prior commitment to underserved healthcare communities with a new pledge to improve the lives of 300 million people a year by 2025 including women and children.
+In addition, Philips has extended its prior commitment to underserved healthcare communities with a new pledge to improve the lives of 300 million people a year by 2025.

 “At Philips we believe there’s always a way to make life better,” said Frans van Houten, CEO of Royal Philips.
 “This is why we set out to improve the lives of 3 billion people each year by 2025.
 We are already well on our way, having touched the lives of 2.1 billion people in the last year.
 We strongly believe that through the use of technology and responsible leadership, we can help increase access to quality healthcare and improve health outcomes for all.”